deadlyvipers/dojo_rules/dojo_rules.md

 * Keep the dojo tidy
 * Never bring live blades on the tatami
 * Respect your opponents
 * Most Sensei's should be respected
-* no coffee in the dojo
 * GIT
 * Javascript
 * HTML